sithmel/memoize-cache/README.md

 A note about the API
 ====================
 This is an in-memory cache implementation.
-I have chosen a callback based asynchronous API.
-This is because ideally you can use the same API for implementing a in-file, network or DB based version of the same cache.
+But the interface is designed to work with an external storage support (db, etc).
+The only 2 required public methods are: "push" and "query".

 Creating an instance
 --------------------